eficode-academy/helm-katas/external-charts.md

 $ helm repo update
 ```

-You can verify that the repository was installed with:
+- Verify that the repository was installed:

 ```sh
 $ helm repo list
 NAME   	URL